DaMSL/K3-Benchstack/launcher/src/profiler/README.md

 # cAdvisor Profiling

 External profiling is handled via the cAdvisor project - a container to monitor all docker containers on the parent host.
 Pull the container from google/cadvisor.
 To include the metrics, ensure that a cadvisor container is running on each machine you want to run a benchmark experiment.
-Docker container names must be set so that the profiling script can scape the JSON output from the cadvisor.
+Docker container names must be set so that the profiling script can scrape the JSON output from the cadvisor.

 Use the following run command:
 ```